telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

 The Button can accommodate an icon, which enhances the meaning of the text content.
 The widget provides three ways to add an icon with a classic `img` element or with a background image, usually a sprite.
 Taking web standards into consideration, using background images is better, because the icon does not represent structural content, but it's simply a decoration.

-There are three settings that are available in the Button to configure icons:
+To configure the icons in the Buttons, use just one of the following available settings at a time:

 * `.Icon()`
 * `.SpriteCssClass()`
 * `.ImageUrl()`

-Use only one at a time.

 ### Background Icons

 Background icons are applied via the `.Icon()` or `.SpriteCssClass()` fluent methods and are displayed as a background of a `span` element.
 The difference between the two settings is that `.Icon()` is intended to be used for built-in Kendo UI icons, which are part of the theme sprite.
 For a list of available icon names, refer to the [Icons demo](http://demos.telerik.com/kendo-ui/web/styling/icons.html).

 The following example demonstrates how to add a background icon by using `.Icon()`.